sudhi345/Measurement-Of-Capacity-Of-A-Battery/README.md

 ### Objective :

-To calculate the estimated battery life for a device with the given batteries and in tern use the data to calculate for any battery.
+To calculate the battery life for a device with small batteries and in tern use the data to calculate for any bigger battery.

 ###  Why do we need this?